kotlin-orm/ktorm/hexo-docs/source/en/entity-finding.md

 where _ref0.location = ?
 ```

 > Note: here we get the referenced table object via `it.departmentId.referenceTable` and cast it as `Employees`, which requires us to define tables as classes instead of singleton objects and to override the `aliased` function.
-More details can be seen at [the documentation of table aliases](./joining.html#Self-Joining-and-Table-Aliases).
+More details can be found at the documentation of [table aliases](./joining.html#Self-Joining-and-Table-Aliases).

 Including `findList`, Ktorm provides a list of `find*` functions, they are all extension functions of `Table` class and their behaviors are similar: